nollettecs/nollettecs/README.md

 # Welcome to My GitHub Profile!

 Hi there!
-I'm Cole Nollette, a passionate data enthusiast with a focus on Python programming and Jupyter Notebooks, while furthering my education in further Data Analytics skills!!
+I'm Cole Nollette, a passionate data enthusiast with a focus on Python programming and Jupyter Notebooks, while furthering my education in further Data Analytic skills!!

 ## 🔧 Skills